csu-signal/TRACE_PARADIGM/README.md

 `conda activate frictionEnv`
 `/home/traceteam/anaconda3/envs/frictionEnv/bin/python /home/traceteam/fact_server/friction_server.py`

-In another local terminal, run the demo in the proper environemnt.
+In another local terminal, run the demo in the proper environment.

-## Setting up the planner
+## Setting up the planner (can be skipped for now - 3/31/2025)

 Install Docker for windows from [here](https://docs.docker.com/desktop/setup/install/windows-install/).
 Make sure to run it before running the demo.